Garcia wins third half-marathon, Pifer wins first at Monument Marathon

 This year, Garcia finished a minute behind where he was in last year’s Monument Marathon, when he says he was healthier.

-Garcia ran the race sick and began feeling off on Friday, but is was just an adversity he had to overcome.
+Garcia ran the race sick and began feeling off on Friday, but it was just an adversity he had to overcome.

 “Last year, I ran a minute faster and I also wasn’t sick so I kind of just had to do my own thing and just power through to the finish,” he said.